imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 ## Setup your domain + email service

 Use an external DNS provider to buy the domain and optionally buy/request a wildcard certificate (see below 'Connect your domain').
-Or you can partially use Azure Hosted Zones for this, which I don't know about.
+Or you should be able to (partially) use Azure Hosted Zones for this, which I don't know about so I can't elaborate about that.

 To set up an SMTP service, follow these steps:

 - Set up an Azure Communication service to serve as an SMTP service. <https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource>
-- Set up an active Azure Communication Services Resource connected with Email Domain and a Connection String. <https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/connect-email-communication-resource>
+- Set up an active Azure Email Communication Services Resource connected with Email Domain and a Connection String. <https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/connect-email-communication-resource>.
 - Set up a new Entra app with rights to write/send emails, and provide SMTP access via an Entra app that has access to the Azure Communication Service.
 Leveraging the service principal of an Entra app (and not just a user managed identity) is apparently how Azure implements SMTP credentials. <https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/send-email-smtp/smtp-authentication>

 >Important!
-Make sure to add noreply@\<yourdomain\> as a verified Sender address in the Email Communication Service, otherwise you will see errors in the recticulum logs, saying 'Email sender address not allowed' and no login mails will be sent.
+Make sure to add noreply@\<yourdomain\> as a verified Sender address in the Email Communication Service.
+Open your domain under 'Provision domains' and click 'MailFrom addresses' to add it.
+Otherwise you will see errors in the recticulum logs, saying 'Email sender address not allowed' and no login mails will be sent.

 ## Access your cluster